Discretization Error Analysis of a High Order Unfitted Space-Time Method for moving domain problems: Strang-type analysis

 We made the transition from the $L^2$ norm of the difference on $\omega$ to the $H^1$-seminorm of the difference on a neighborhoof $B_\omega$ and gained the factor $h^2$ that compensates for the scaling (in $h$) of the GP stabilization.

-\underline{Step 3.} \clnote{One could also try to smuggle in a time interpolator here in the definition of $u_\ell^I$ and to replace $u^e$ to go in a similar direction as we did in Janosch's Master's thesis.
-I didn't try it out here, as only the partial result of the GP remainder would be improved, but not the overall analysis.}\reversemarginpar Now, we will apply a triangle inequality shifting in three terms: a special (spatial) interpolant $u^I_1$ of $u^e$ based on $\Theta_1(T_1)$, a spatial interpolant $u^I_2$ of $u^e$ based on $\Theta_2(T_2)$ (for both it is essential that they are discrete functions) and $u^e$ itself:
+\underline{Step 3.} Now, we will apply a triangle inequality shifting in three terms: a special (spatial) interpolant $u^I_1$ of $u^e$ based on $\Theta_1(T_1)$, a spatial interpolant $u^I_2$ of $u^e$ based on $\Theta_2(T_2)$ (for both it is essential that they are discrete functions) and $u^e$ itself: